Bio / CV

 The musician has been a bass and guitar educator and clinician for over 15 years.

 In the spring of 2003, he was a lecturer of Jazz Studies, Improvisation, and electric bass at the University of Pristina in Kosovo.
+He has alto taught instrumental music at several primary schools as well as co-directed the Kampala Music School Jazz Band.

 In 2005 Bill permanently moved to New York.
 He is on the faculty of The National Guitar Workshop,where he has shared the stage with guitar virtuoso/shredder Paul Gilbert and rock icon Gary Hoey.